 Exalt the Son — Bringing Glory to God

-As a church, we desire to ensure that in everything that we do, God is glorified, that we raise the opinion of God in the eyes of all who are associated with our ministry.
+As a church, we desire that in everything that we do God is glorified, and that we raise the opinion of God in the eyes of all who are associated with our ministry.
 “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.”
 (1 Corinthians 10:31)

 Edify the Saints — Building up the Church

-Our church desires to strengthen believers, to encourage one another in our walk with Christ.
+Our church desires to strengthen believers by encouraging one another in our walk with Christ.
 In Ephesians 4:11-16, we find that Christ gave to the church leaders who are to edify the church and then train them to the point that the church is capable of edifying one another.